Drs. William & Christen Skaer - DVM 1969 & 1999

 Central Veterinary Conference 2013

-Dr. William C. “Bill” Skaer and Dr. Christen Skaer, Wichita, Kan., are the recipients of 2013 Alumni Recognition Awards presented at the Central Veterinary Conference (CVC) held in Kansas City, Mo., Aug.
-24. These awards are given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.
+Dr. William C. “Bill” Skaer and Dr. Christen Skaer, Wichita, Kan., were the recipients of 2013 Alumni Recognition Awards presented at the Central Veterinary Conference (CVC) held in Kansas City, Mo., Aug.
+24, 2013.
+These awards are given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Dr. Christen Skaer is the owner of Skaer Veterinary Clinic in Wichita, a practice she bought four years ago from her father Dr. William Skaer, who is also being recognized by K-State at the CVC.
 He started the practice in 1971 and retired in 2012.